jlm00007/MISProject/BaseballSiteAPI/README.md

+# Climate Swing Plus

+Welcome to Climate Swing Plus, where baseball enthusiasts can dive into the fascinating relationship between weather conditions and Major League Baseball (MLB) player performance.
+Our website offers an interactive experience tailored to help users understand how weather impacts the game they love.

+## Features

+### Real-Time Weather Data
-The Climate Swing Plus website offers baseball enthusiasts an interactive experience tailored to understanding the relationship between weather conditions and Major League Baseball (MLB) player performance.
-Upon arriving at the homepage, users are greeted with an interface featuring a search bar allowing them to retrieve real-time weather data for various cities.
-Additionally, clickable references for each MLB division serve as gateways to divisional pages.
-By clicking on an MLB division, users can access all the teams in that division through the GetTeamsByDivision API.
+Upon arriving at the homepage, users are greeted with an intuitive interface featuring a search bar.
+This tool allows users to retrieve real-time weather data for various cities across the United States.

+### Divisional Pages
+Clickable references for each MLB division serve as gateways to divisional pages.
+Users can explore detailed breakdowns of individual teams within each division.

+### Team Analysis
-Within these divisional sections, users encounter detailed breakdowns of individual teams and how weather conditions have impacted their recent performances.
-Each team page further delves into game analyses and provides weather forecasts specific to the team's ballpark, aiding fans in planning their game attendance.
-The site also offers team roster information by utilizing the GetPlayersByTeam API.
+Each team page provides comprehensive analyses of recent performances, highlighting how weather conditions have influenced gameplay.
+Users can also access weather forecasts specific to each team's ballpark, aiding in game attendance planning.

+### Player Information
-Climate Swing Plus also incorporates two additional APIs.
-The PlayerPros API enables users to list players by entering specific positions like catcher.
-Additionally, the PlayerStat API allows users to search for player statistics by name.
-These additions enhance the user experience by providing easier access to player data for analysis and decision-making.
+Climate Swing Plus integrates two additional APIs to enhance the user experience.
+The GetTeamsByDivision API offers team roster information, while the PlayerPros API allows users to list players by specific positions.
+Additionally, the PlayerStat API enables users to search for player statistics by name.

+## APIs Used
+- **GetTeamsByDivision API**: Retrieve team roster information by division.
+- **PlayerPros API**: List players by entering specific positions.
+- **PlayerStat API**: Search for player statistics by name.

+## How to Use
+1. Visit the homepage and utilize the search bar to retrieve real-time weather data.
+2. Explore divisional pages by clicking on the respective MLB division.
+3. Navigate team pages for detailed breakdowns of performance and weather forecasts.
+4. Utilize the additional APIs to access player information and statistics.

 ﻿